dotoroart/cards/README.md

 #### *Setting*

-- You are wizards in a spicy transformation -battle
+- You are shapeshifting Wizards competing in a sexual challenge against each other.
+- You will transform a band of allies into hybrid beasts and send them to brush each other off.

 #### *Objective*
-- Deal pleasure to your opponents and drain their vitality.
+- Deal pleasure to your opponents and drain their points
 - The last player remaining wins

 #### *Start*